awsdocs/iam-user-guide/doc_source/tutorial_billing.md

  You can now use IAM policies to control which pages a user can access\.

 After you have activated IAM user access, you can attach IAM policies to grant or deny access to specific billing features\.
-For more information about using policies to grant IAM users access to AWS Billing and Cost Management Management features, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-permissions-ref.html) in the *AWS Billing User Guide*\.
+For more information about using policies to grant IAM users access to AWS Billing and Cost Management features, see [Using identity\-based policies \(IAM policies\) for Billing and Cost Management](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-permissions-ref.html) in the *AWS Billing User Guide*\.

 ## Step 2: Create IAM policies that grant permissions to billing data<a name="tutorial-billing-step2"></a>